mike011/mike011.github.io/_posts/2015-10-10-man-vs-auto.md

 originally posted: https://www.utest.com/articles/automation-vs-manual-testing-is-the-wrong-conversation-to-be-having
 ---

-#Automation vs Manual Testing is the wrong conversation to be having

 Most people I have worked with think of these as two different ways of testing, but I don't think they should be seen that way.
 Automation is not able to fully replicate what a human being can do and a human can't 100% replicate what a computer does.
 So instead of thinking of these two things as enemies, why can't they help each other out?

 Let's go through an example for something as simple as clicking a button: